Your Genetic Health:

 Check whether your family has existing family trees, charts, or listings of family members.
 Information may be recorded in baby books, birthday date books, or a family bible.
-Medical records are helpful but may be harder to obtain.
-There are offices in each state that have records of births, marriages and deaths.
-You can call the "County Clerk" office where you live (look in the "Government" section of the phone book) to find out how to get copies of these records.
-In addition, there are websites that have helpful resources for putting together family trees that you can find by searching for “genealogy.”
+Medical records are very helpful and typically require that you submit requests to hospitals or clinics, in writing.
+Birth and death certificates often provide helpful information, and you can call the "County Clerk" office where you live (look in the "Government" section of the phone book) to find out how to get copies of these records.
+Other helpful documents include military records, yearbooks (photographs can help in providing physical descriptions of individuals) and obituaries.
+In addition, there are websites that have helpful resources for putting together family trees and you can find these site by searching for “genealogy.”
 It is important to collect accurate information, so verify the medical history whenever possible.

 How to Record Your Family History

 Here are some quick online tools to gather family history:

 - My Family Health Portrait from the Surgeon General

 - American Medical Association Adult Family History Form